thezedwards/AppNoticeSDK-iOS/Example/Triangle/Pods/App-Notice/README.md

 ### Localization and Text Customization

 The AppNotice SDK can support multiple languages (currently English only, but French, Italian, Dutch, German, Spanish and Portuguese will be available soon).
-If your app supports localization for a supported language, the AppNotice SDK will also be displayed in that langauge.
+If your app supports localization for a supported language, the AppNotice SDK will also be displayed in that language.
 To localize your app, you simply need a localization file in your project for each language you support.
 See [Apple's documentation](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/LocalizingYourApp/LocalizingYourApp.html#//apple_ref/doc/uid/10000171i-CH5-SW2) for details on how to add localization to your app.

 To customize any of the strings shown in the SDK: